Post-traumatic stress disorder: Eye movement desensitization and reprocessing

-There have been several small controlled trials of four to eight weeks of EMDR in adults as well as children and adolescents.
+Several scientific studies have evaluated the efficacy of EMDR in adults as well as children and adolescents.
 There is moderate strength of evidence to support the efficacy of EMDR "for reduction in PTSD symptoms, loss of diagnosis, and reduction in depressive symptoms" according to a 2018 systematic review update.

-EMDR reduced PTSD symptoms enough in the short term that one in two adults no longer met the criteria for PTSD, but the number of people involved in these trials was small and thus results should be interpreted with caution pending further research.
-There was not enough evidence to know whether or not EMDR could eliminate PTSD in adults.
-In children and adolescents, a recent meta-analysis of randomized controlled trials using MetaNSUE to avoid biases related to missing information found that EMDR was at least as efficacious as CBT, and superior to waitlist or placebo.
+In children and adolescents, a recent meta-analysis of randomized controlled trials found that EMDR was at least as efficacious as CBT, and superior to waitlist or placebo.
 There was some evidence that EMDR might prevent depression.
-There were no studies comparing EMDR to other psychological treatments or to medication.
 Adverse effects were largely unstudied.
-The benefits were greater for women with a history of sexual assault compared with people who had experienced other types of traumatizing events (such as accidents, physical assaults and war).
-There is a small amount of evidence that EMDR may improve re-experiencing symptoms in children and adolescents, but EMDR has not been shown to improve other PTSD symptoms, anxiety, or depression.
+The benefits were greater for women with a history of sexual assault compared with people who had experienced other types of traumatizing events (such as accidents, physical assaults, and war).

 The eye movement component of the therapy may not be critical for benefit.
-As there has been no major, high quality randomized trial of EMDR with eye movements versus EMDR without eye movements, the controversy over effectiveness is likely to continue.
-Authors of a meta-analysis published in 2013 stated, "We found that people treated with eye movement therapy had greater improvement in their symptoms of post-traumatic stress disorder than people given therapy without eye movements....
-Secondly we found that in laboratory studies the evidence concludes that thinking of upsetting memories and simultaneously doing a task that facilitates eye movements reduces the vividness and distress associated with the upsetting memories."

 Interpersonal psychotherapy

 Other approaches, in particular involving social supports, may also be important.
 An open trial of interpersonal psychotherapy reported high rates of remission from PTSD symptoms without using exposure.
-A current, NIMH-funded trial in New York City is now (and into 2013) comparing interpersonal psychotherapy, prolonged exposure therapy, and relaxation therapy.

 Medication

-While many medications do not have enough evidence to support their use, four (sertraline, fluoxetine, paroxetine, and venlafaxine) have been shown to have a small to modest benefit over placebo.
-With many medications, residual PTSD symptoms following treatment is the rule rather than the exception.
+Four antidepressants (sertraline, fluoxetine, paroxetine, and venlafaxine) have been shown to have a small to modest benefit over placebo.